Cura : Care Beyond Boundaries Logo

 Plastic and Aesthetic Surgery

-Cosmetic surgery is a broad specialty that includes surgical and non-surgical care that aims to change appearance.
-This overview is informational only and does not replace advice from qualified clinicians who can assess your goals and health history.
+Cosmetic surgery is a broad field that includes surgical procedures and selected non-surgical aesthetic treatments designed to change or refine appearance.
+This information is for general guidance only and cannot replace an assessment by qualified clinicians who can review your goals, anatomy and medical history.

 Common areas within cosmetic surgery may include: